clmccart/mlopstemplate/README.md

 ## Experimentation
 Experiment in jupyter notebooks
 Save your experiment notebook in the experiment_nbs directory with your alias as a prefix.

+## Operationalize
 Once you get to a place with your experimentation notebook where you would like to save the model, export the notebook as a .py file and modify it so that it can run as an independent script that outputs a .pkl file.
 ![image guide for exporting](materials/exportaspy.png)

-*Note: make sure to update requirements.txt with any dependencies
+*Note: make sure to update requirements.txt with any dependencies Whenever there is an update on the master branch to the "src" folder, a build will be triggered which will register the model with AzureML.
+Once the build is complete, that will trigger a release.